bueler/mccarthy/projects/2016/symmrheo/README.md

 First, see the notes (`notes/notes.pdf`).
 They cover the shallow ice approximation (SIA; equation (26) in notes) which you will want to comprehend, and the Halfar (1983) similarity solution (equation (40) in notes).

 The Halfar solution is used in the following paper, a PDF of which is in the current directory: J. F. Nye, 2000. _A flow model for the polar caps of Mars_, J. Glaciol.
 46 (154), 438--444.
 It has a good derivation of the Halfar solution.

-More of the Nye argument that the caps are not primarily CO2 ice is in Nye, J. F., Durham, W. B., Schenk, P. M., & Moore, J. M., 2000. _The instability of a south polar cap on Mars composed of carbon dioxide_, Icarus 144 (2), 449--455.
+More of the Nye argument that the caps are not primarily CO2 ice is in this reference, for which there is also a PDF: Nye, J. F., Durham, W. B., Schenk, P. M., & Moore, J. M., 2000. _The instability of a south polar cap on Mars composed of carbon dioxide_, Icarus 144 (2), 449--455.

 Also the Halfar solution is derived in the 2nd edition of van der Veen's textbook.
 Namely starting on page 313 of C. J. van der Veen, 2013. _Fundamentals of Glacier Dynamics_, 2nd ed., CRC Press.
+A copy of this textbook is in the lecture room.

-The single most important paper to read is the one for which I am proposing you reproduce part of the analysis of the experimental data.
+The single most important paper to read is this one, for which I am proposing you reproduce part of the analysis of the experimental data.
 It is also a PDF in the current directory:  R. Sayag and M. G. Worster, 2013. _Axisymmetric gravity currents of power-law fluids over a rigid horizontal surface_, J. Fluid Mech.
 716, doi:10.1017/jfm.2012.545.
-They do not use the Halfar solution, but they do give a very clear derivation of a similarity solution very close to it.
+They do not use the Halfar solution, but they do give a very clear derivation of a similarity solution which is closely-related to it.
 Their solution is one which closely-matches an achievable laboratory experiment.

 Read up and ask lots of questions!